 - Which network functions may be included in a specific network slice instance, and which network functions are independent of network slices;

-- The procedure(s) for selection of a particular Network Slice for a UE;
+- How to identify and select a particular Network Slice for a UE;

-- How to support Network Slicing Roaming scenarios; and
+- How to support Network Slicing Roaming scenarios; and-How to enable operators to use the network slicing concept to efficiently support multiple 3rd parties (e.g. enterprises, service providers, content providers, etc.) that require similar network characteristics to create, manage a network slice within the limits set by the network operator.

-How to enable operators to use the network slicing concept to efficiently support multiple 3rd parties (e.g. enterprises, service providers, content providers, etc.) that require similar network characteristics.
+- How to guarantee the slice capacity and performance (e.g. overall bandwidth of a slice instance) in the NexGen system .

-.
+Editor’s Note: It is possibly corresponding to the solution of the key issue on QoS framework.

 The required definitions and terminology will be agreed upon during the work, e.g. adopting any terminology and definitions from SA1, NGMN etc. Additional input from e.g. NGMN or other industry organisations on Network Slicing will be considered.